 Writing a traditionally published book is another side hustle that could earn you royalties for years.
 However, signing with a publisher can be very difficult.
 Therefore, I suggest you build your platform first or write an eBook.

-Here’s more information making money with traditional publishing.
-Sam signed a book deal with Portfolio, a Penguin Random House imprint in 2020.
-It is currently being written.
+Here's more information making money with traditional publishing and whether you should write a book or not.
+Sam signed a book deal with Portfolio, a Penguin Random House imprint at the end of 2019.